 7.9 Attorney Client Privilege.
 Nothing herein contained shall be construed to modify, impair or diminish either Party’s attorney client privilege.

-BUSINESS ASSOCIATE (at the above address or below if filled in):
+- BUSINESS ASSOCIATE : at the address below

-Notice of a change in address of one of the parties shall be given in writing to the other Party as provided above.
+Notice of a change in address of one of the parties shall be given in writing to the other Party as provided.